Fall 2026 Course List

 Economic Thought and Political Economy

-Prepares the foundation for students to become active participants, as citizens and leaders, in a liberal democratic society that faces an uncertain future.
-Provides familiarity with core conceptual tools provided by philosophy, politics, and economics, and an appreciation for the foundation they provide together to address social and political uncertainties we face today as well as in the future.
-Reliance on any one disciplinary set of tools and skills is useful, of course, but the real challenges of any liberal democracy are met by neither technocratic nor bureaucratic solutions.
-They require an awareness of the relevance of ethics, politics, and economics, as well as an appreciation for the limitations of each and the necessity of thinking through their interactions.
+The tradition of combining the study of Philosophy, Politics, and Economics (PPE) originates at Oxford University.
+It aims to provide an interdisciplinary foundation for students to become active participants, as citizens and leaders, in a liberal democratic society that faces an uncertain future.
+It provides familiarity with core conceptual tools provided by philosophy, politics and economics, and an appreciation for the foundation they provide together to address social and political uncertainties we face today as well as in the future.
+Reliance on any one disciplinary set of tools and skills is useful, but the real challenges of any liberal democracy are met by neither technocratic nor bureaucratic solutions.
+They require an awareness of the relevance of ethics, politics and economics, as well as an appreciation for the limitations of each and the necessity of thinking through their interactions.

 Leadership and Statesmanship for the 21st Century